Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2025 was 7,850, showing a minor increase of 30 from the previous month.
-Relative to December last year, employment levels dropped by 160, facing headwinds.
+Total employment in January 2026 was 7,770, showing a measured decrease of 80 from the previous month.
+Relative to January last year, employment levels showed an uptick of 140, demonstrating resilience.

 Loading...